xaamin/actions-cache/README.md

 * Fix zstd not working for windows on gnu tar in issues.
 * Allowing users to provide a custom timeout as input for aborting download of a cache segment using an environment variable `SEGMENT_DOWNLOAD_TIMEOUT_MINS`.
 Default is 60 minutes.
 * `SAVE_CACHE` env - Controls when to save cache.
 By default, a new cache is created if the job completes successfully.
 Available values
+  - `success`, the cache is saved on success.
   - `always`, the cache is saved also on job failure.
   - `never`, the cache is never saved, i.e. realizing read-only cache.
-  - `update`, the cache is saved or updated if the cache key already exists
+  - `failure`, the cache is saved also on failure.
   - No value saves the cache only on success